lsst-sqre/giftless-github-proxy-auth/README.md

 # Installing

-`pip install github-proxy-auth`, or check out the repository and do a `pip install -e .`
+`pip install giftless-github-proxy-auth`, or check out the repository and do a `pip install -e .`

 It's only really useful in the context of a Giftless authenticator,